Emigrate vs Immigrate: Let’s Get It Straight!

 Both Words Can Be True at the Same Time

-Here’s a fun fact: one person can be both an emigrant and an immigrant — it just depends on which side of the move you’re talking about.
+Here’s a fun fact: one person can be both an emigrant and an immigrant — it just depends on which side of the move you’re describing.

 “I emigrated from Nigeria and immigrated to the U.S.”